-Another example of how DDSN is constantly striving to enhance its monitoring systems is a Real Choices System Change Grant received by DDSN from the federal government.
+Another example of how the agency is constantly striving to enhance its monitoring systems is a Real Choices System Change Grant received by DDSN from the federal government.
 This grant allowed for DDSN's multi-tiered system of quality enhancement to be evaluated by highly regarded independent entities.
 This independent evaluation found the DDSN system to have many superior features.
 This was the first independent evaluation ever conducted of a state developmental disability agency's quality enhancement system.

-DDSN's senior leadership regularly reviews the status of the service and support system.
-Leadership review data collected by multiple agency activities to include quality management, licensure, abuse/neglect reporting, death reporting, critical incidents reporting, Delmarva reviews, DHEC reviews, independent audits, and Internal Audit.
+Senior leadership regularly reviews the status of the service and support system.
+Leadership reviews data collected by multiple agency activities to include quality management, licensure, abuse/neglect/exploitation reporting, death reporting, critical incidents reporting, Alliant reviews, DHEC reviews, independent audits, and internal audits.
 Data is analyzed, input is sought from stakeholders and plans are then developed to improve processes and desired outcomes.
-Staff have the authority to deploy resources to implement a corrective plan.